hakhag/git-audit/README.md

 git-audit coupling --min-count 5
 ```

+## Privacy

+This tool runs entirely on your local machine.
+It only executes `git` commands, parses their output, and prints results to your terminal.
+No data leaves your machine — no AI, no network calls, no telemetry.
+Safe to use on proprietary or confidential codebases.

 ## Credits

 Inspired by [The Git Commands I Run Before Reading Any Code](https://piechowski.io/post/git-commands-before-reading-code/) by Ally Piechowski.